npmcdn-to-unpkg-bot/simple-2.0/README.md

-# vue-simple-boilerplate
+# vue-simple-2.0-boilerplate

-> The simplest possible Vue setup in a single HTML file
+> The simplest possible Vue setup in a single HTML file.
+Note that until the final release of 2.0, this template is not suitable for production.

 ### Before You Start...